hobbyquaker/mqttDB/README.md

 I'm not a database expert nor do I think that _mqttDB_ as of today scales very well. _mqttDB_ handles memory quite inefficient, the whole database is kept in memory in the core and all the worker processes.
-For my use case - with a few thousand documents and a few dozen views - it works with sufficient performance, your mileage may vary.
+For my use case - with a few thousand documents and a couple of dozen views - it works with sufficient performance, your mileage may vary.

 ## License